back to guide

 progressive rock

-Progressive or "prog" rock was a largely British development of late 1960's and 1970's psychedelic rock scene, in which bands such as The Nice, The Moody Blues and King Crimson began breaking down and extending the traditional song structure in favour of a more symphonic style, with various sections often held together on individual albums by a concept.
+Progressive or 'prog' rock was a largely British development of the late 1960's and '70's psychedelic rock scene, in which bands such as The Moody Blues, The Nice and King Crimson began breaking down and extending the traditional song structure in favour of a more symphonic style, with the various sections of individual albums often held together by a theme or concept.

 Despite it's occasional digressions into the popular mainstream, by the late 1970's progressive rock as a genre was widely despised as indulgent and pretentious, and was blown away by the explosion of punk.
-The 1980's nevertheless saw a revival led by latecomers Marillion, and the genre survives today in the experimental approach of ex-britpop outfit Radiohead.
+The 1980's nevertheless saw a revival led by latecomers Marillion, and the genre had echoes in the experimental approach of ex-britpop outfit Radiohead.

 {back} {next} {modern rock & pop}